DamoM73/space-rescue-tutorials/_build/html/_sources/documentation.md.txt

 ### Variables

 #### `Room`

 A hook to the room the object is in.

 #### `Depth`

 The layer the object is situated in.
 When two objects occupy the same space, the object with the higher depth value will be shown, the object with the lower depth value will be covered.

 #### `x`

 The current horizontal position of the object, taken at the top left hand corner of the image

 #### `y`

 The current vertical position of the object, taken at the top left hand corner of the image

 #### `rect`

 The bounding rectangle.
 That is, a rectangle that encompasses the image.
 Used for collision detection.

 #### `prev_x`

 The previous horizontal position of the object, taken at the top left hand corner of the image

 #### `prev_y`

 The previous vertical position of the object, taken at the top left hand corner of the image

 #### `width`

 The width in pixels, of the object image

 #### `height`

 The height in pixels, of the object image

 #### `image`

 The current image of the object

 #### `x_speed`

 The number of pixels the object is moving in the horizontal direction every frame.
 Positive numbers indicate a move to the right, negative numbers indicate a move to the left.

 #### `y_speed`

 The number of pixels the object is moving in the vertical direction every frame.
 Positive numbers indicate a move down, negative numbers indicate a move up.

 #### `gravity`

 The gravity is a number that is used to determine the amount of gravity exerted on an object.
 The higher the number, the greater effect of falling the object has.

 #### `handle_key_events`

 Set to `False` by default, this variable determines whether an object is notified of keyboard presses.
 To listen for key events, set this variable to `True`

 #### `handle_mouse_events`

 Set to `False` by default, this variable determines whether an object is notified of mouse presses and movement.
 To listen for mouse events, set this variable to `True`

-### Functions
+### Methods

 #### `load_image(file_name)`

 Retrieve and image from file.

 #### `set_image(image, width, height)`

 Set the objects image by providing the image itself as well as its width and height in pixels.

 #### `delete_object(obj)`

 Remove an object from the room.

 Example:

 ``` python
 self.room.delete_object('enemy_plane_1')
 ```

 #### `register_collision_object(collision_object)`

 For an object to be notified of collisions with other objects, it must register to listen for collisions with a given object type.
 You can register for multiple object types.

 Example:

 ``` python
 self.register_collision_object('enemy')
 ```

 #### `def handle_collision(self, other, other_type)`

 When a collision is registered, the object will be notified of any such event by calling its `handle_collision` function.

 To write the code that needs to run in a collision event, the object needs to implement the function.

 Example:

 ``` python
 def handle_collision(self,other,other_type):